-- 1. Establish accounts in federally insured financial institutions for the purpose of carrying on the dayto-day business operations of the University with respect to cash funds which the Board of Regents is authorized to retain pursuant to Neb.
+- 1. Establish accounts in federally insured financial institutions for the purpose of carrying on the day-to-day business operations of the University with respect to cash funds which the Board of Regents is authorized to retain pursuant to Neb.
 Rev. Stat., §§ 83-130, 83-305.04, 85-125 and 85-192; - 2.
-Designate signatories authorized to transact business through such accounts and to report to the Vice President for Business and Finance on an annual basis, or whenever a change is made, those individuals authorized as signatories; - 3.
-Designate the number of signatories required to withdraw funds; - 4.
+Designate signatories authorized to transact business through such accounts and to report to the Board of Regents on an annual basis, or whenever a change is made, those individuals authorized as signatories;

+- 3. Designate the number of signatories required to withdraw funds; - 4.
 Authorize the use of facsimile signatures in transacting business with respect to any such accounts.